Eschatologue/CM_wiki/docs/spells/5th-level.md

 The information you learn is accurate but might be couched in figurative language.
 For example, if you have a mysterious magic axe on hand, the spell might yield this information: "Woe to the evildoer whose hand touches the axe, for even the haft slices the hand of the evil ones.
 Only a true Child of Stone, lover and beloved of Moradin, may awaken the true powers of the axe, and only with the sacred word Rudnogg on the lips."

 ### Maelstrom
-*5th-level evocation*
+*5th-level Evocation*

 **Casting Time:** :rsc-action: **Action**
 **Range:** 120 feet
 **Components:** V, S, M (paper or leaf in the shape of a funnel)
 **Duration:** Concentration, up to 1 minute

 A swirling mass of 5-foot-deep water appears in a 30-foot radius centered on a point you can see within range.
 The point must be on the ground or in a body of water.
-Until the spell ends, that area is difficult terrain, and any creature that starts its turn there must succeed on a Strength Saving Throw or take 6d6 bludgeoning damage and be pulled 10 feet toward the center.
+Until the spell ends, that area is difficult terrain, and any creature that starts its turn there must succeed on a Strength :d20-save: **Saving Throw** or take 6d6 bludgeoning damage and be pulled 10 feet toward the center.

 ### Mass Cure Wounds
-*5th-level evocation*
+*5th-level Evocation*

 **Casting Time:** :rsc-action: **Action**
 **Range:** 60 feet